 - Then fold in the melted butter until amalgamated.
 Do not over mix.
 Very important, or you will let the lightness/air out of the mixture.
 Rest the batter in the fridge if you wish (as per secret 3. above).

 - Spoon the batter evenly into the Madeleine moulds to just below the top.
-Then place in the preheated oven to bake for 10-15 minutes or until puffed up and springy to touch.
+Then place in the preheated oven to bake for 10-12 minutes or until puffed up and springy to the touch.

-- Eat while still warm, dusted with icing sugar.
+- Dust them with icing sugar and enjoy while still warm.
 Or dip in tisane the Marcel Proust way!

 Yyyyyesss!
 Yum!
 Yum!
 Yum!